 Group Health Plan, Inc. et al v.
 Philip Morris Inc. et al. (D. Minn.).
 Represented Brown & Williamson Tobacco Corp. in an antitrust and consumer protection action by two health maintenance organizations.

 In re Linerboard Antitrust Litigation (E.D.
 Pa.).
 Represented two defendants, both linerboard manufacturers, in a private antitrust class action suit.
-Packaging Corporation of America was the primary client.

 In re Marine Hose Antitrust Litigation (S.D.
 Fla.).
 Represented an individual in this multi-district price-fixing litigation matter.

 In re OSB Antitrust Litigation (E.D.
 Pa. and S.D.
 Miss.).
 Represented Weyerhaeuser in its defense of a multibillion dollar direct and indirect purchaser class action matters and opt-out claims relating to the oriented strand board industry.